Managing risks and hazards at school

 A process should be implemented to regularly identify and assess hazards and risks.

-A situation or thing with the potential to cause death, injury or illness.
+A hazard is a situation or thing with the potential to cause death, injury or illness.
 Can include a person’s physical and emotional behaviour.

 A hazard is not limited to an object and can be a situation, or a person and their behaviour both physically and emotionally.
 It can also be unpredictable and occur at any time.